awsdocs/aws-kms-developer-guide/doc_source/view-keystore.md

 }
 ```

 A `ConnectionState` of `Disconnected` indicates that a custom key store has never been connected or it was intentionally [disconnected from its AWS CloudHSM cluster](disconnect-keystore.md)\.
-However, if attempts to use a CMK in a connected custom key store fail, that might indicate a problem with the custom key store or its AWS CloudHSM cluster\.
-For help, see [How to fix a failing CMK](fix-keystore.md#fix-cmk-failed)\.
+However, if attempts to use a KMS key in a connected custom key store fail, that might indicate a problem with the custom key store or the AWS CloudHSM cluster\.
+For help, see [How to fix a failing KMS key](fix-keystore.md#fix-cmk-failed)\.

 If the `ConnectionState` of the custom key store is `FAILED`, the `DescribeCustomKeyStores` response includes a `ConnectionErrorCode` element that explains the reason for the error\.